-This page is tailored to quickly access codes, information, and resources, for commonly referenced codes, standards, and violations in Lyons.
-Please refer to the Lyons Municipal Code to codes not mentioned on this page, or contact Code Compliance Officer, Ian Greer, at 303-823-6622, ext.
-47.
+This page is tailored to quickly access codes, information, and resources, for the most commonly referenced codes, standards, and violations in Lyons.
+Please refer to the Lyons Municipal Code for any codes not mentioned on this page or reach out to the staff contact, whose information is at bottom of this page.

 We are committed to professional code enforcement which is responsive to our residents.
 Review the Town of Lyons Municipal Code for adopted ordinances.

 Common Code Violations

 YardsIt is the duty of all property owners to not permit any weeds, grasses or other brush to grow in height exceeding six (6”) inches.
 It is also the duty of owners to provide for landscaping and maintenance of any abutting public right-of-way area between the property line and the curb line or edge of the roadway, and between the property line and center line of any alley (LMC 7-2-150).
 Fences must not be in disrepair (LMC 7-2-110(b)), constructed with standard fence materials (LMC 16-6-70(b)).